-Most of the full-service Disney-owned restaurants and some of the non-Disney owned restaurants can provide kosher meals.
+Most of the full-service Disney-owned restaurants and some of the non-Disney owned full service restaurants can provide kosher meals.
+Kosher meals are also available at some of the quick service restaurants.
 This allows you to enjoy the ambiance and comfort of the restaurants, and to conveniently enjoy your meals inside the parks.

 Advance notice required for kosher meals at Disney World full service restaurants:

 - For most full service restaurants you must order your kosher meals at least 24 hours in advance, and preferably 72 hours in advance.